 Along with this, they each cater much more to achieving a surprise shot, which usually translates into more consistent accuracy.
 This is why they are favored among target archers.
 And with thumb button releases in particular — depending on the design — hunters can actually attach their release to their D-loop and just let it hang there at the ready.
 A convenient setup.

 Just like anything, though, handhelds have their shortcomings.
 Handhelds are much easier to lose, as most models are not attached to your wrist.
-Because of how pricey these can be, that’s a hard pill to swallow and a lucky day for anyone that finds the release you dropped.
+Because of how pricey these can be, that’s a hard pill to swallow and a lucky day for anyone who finds the release you dropped.

 And with them not attached to your wrist, if it’s not already attached to your D-loop, there is the possibility of fumbling around looking for your release in the heat of the moment.
 There’s a smidge more thinking involved with a handheld.